 Big Data in Our Daily Lives

-A few weeks ago, whilst on the train, I was browsing my emails when a new, unfamiliar email, landed in my inbox.
+A few weeks ago, whilst on the train, I was browsing my emails when a new, unfamiliar email, landed in my inbox talking about Big Data.
 Opening it, I was told I had earned 30 leaves in the past month.
 Apparently, I was doing quite well.
 People in my area had earned, on average, 26 leaves.
 The email was from Nest, and contained my first report on energy usage.

 Big Data for Sustainability

 A couple of years ago, John Hsu wrote about the potential of Big Data use for sustainability.
-EVORA was already considering the use of Big Data for its clients at that time.
-We understood the impact that Big Data would create, and have since developed systems for SIERA, our proprietary sustainability software, that allow manual as well as automatic data import.
+EVORA was already considering using Big Data for its clients at the time.
+We understood the impact that it would create, and have since developed systems for SIERA, our proprietary sustainability software, that allow manual as well as automatic data import.
 This allows us to accrue vast amounts of data for our clients.
 The amount of data we store is demonstrated in our recent infographic: SIERA By Numbers.